ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 [CrystalBot](https://github.com/HarmonicReflux/crystalbot) is a formerly active Crypto trading app written in `TypeScript` and based off a mathematics paper named [Optimal market making](https://github.com/HarmonicReflux/crystalbot/tree/main/literature), published by Olivier Gueant from 2017.
-The aim of the efforts conducted during Hacktoberfest 2024 was to introduce the participating audience to the project and to find potential contributors, as well  as making an attempt to understand the code base and starting to translate its core parts to Python, which, due to the complexity of the both the repository and relevant literature is still a work in progress.
+The aim of the efforts conducted during Hacktoberfest 2024 was to introduce the participating audience to the project and to find potential contributors, as well  as making an attempt to understand the code base and translating it to Python or C++.

 During the second day of Hacktoberfest, the Benjamin worked on building a GitHub repository publishing a project he worked on in his own time.
 It is named [CryptoTrade](https://github.com/HarmonicReflux/CryptoTrade) and, to some extent, can be seen as the little brother of _CrystalBot_.
 It is written in `C++` and the result of a [Coursera course on Object Oriented Programming in C++](https://www.coursera.org/specializations/object-oriented-programming-s12n)